Elisabeth Elliot: A Life

 +++

 Elliot described the Christian faith of her youth as fundamentalist.
-And indeed, there’s lot of spiritual and emotional rigidity to be seen in her upbringing.
+And indeed, there’s a lot of spiritual and emotional rigidity to be seen in her upbringing.
 Rather than chafing at those strictures, though, she seems if anything to have thrived.
 Elliot’s fundamentalist faith propelled her into life as a missionary in Ecuador and it shaped the books for which she remains best known today, nearly ten years after her death.

 Austen cites a passage in These Strange Ashes where Elliot recalls becoming a missionary with “a deep conviction that God will bless those who obey Him and work things out in beautiful, demonstrable ways for those who have given themselves to do His work.”
 But that “deep conviction” would be complicated—if not utterly destroyed—by what was soon to come, with the deaths of her husband Jim and four fellow missionaries, murdered while trying to make contact with members of the isolated (and understandably fearful) Waorani tribe.

-In later writings, Elliot would become acquainted with the language of grief, and also with the maddening imperceptibility of God in the face of catastrophic loss.
+Later on, Elliot would become acquainted with the language of grief, and also with the maddening imperceptibility of God in the face of catastrophic loss.
 But all of this would take time.
 Initially, Elliot responded to the death of her husband with a stiff upper lip, working diligently to keep her emotions in check, according to her stern understanding of godliness.
 “I have shed no tears,” she wrote to her mother in the weeks following the murder.
 “I just go over and over all the happiness we knew together, all the way the Lord led us . . . and the privilege that has been mine in having him.
 I try not to think about the future.”

 By the first anniversary of the killings, grief had caught up with her.
 “I suppose they imagine that we have ‘gotten over it’ by now,” Elliot wrote to her family.
 “Nothing could be further from the truth.”